GooldenApple/vvs-nordstrom/README.md

 ### Frameworks & Tools

-- Bootstrap 5
+Bootstrap 5 - for responsive layout and UI components, including the navbar and grid system.

-- VS Code
+VS Code - as the primary code editor, with extensions for HTML, CSS, and Git integration.

-- Git & GitHub
+Git & GitHub - for version control, repository hosting, and deployment via GitHub Pages.

-- Google Fonts
+Google Fonts - for web-optimized typography, specifically Arial (system font fallback used).

-- Font Awesome
+Font Awesome - for scalable vector icons and social media logos.

-- TinyPNG / Birme (image optimisation)
+TinyPNG - for image compression and resizing to optimize page load times.

-- AmiResponsive (mockup tool)
+AmiResponsive — for creating responsive device mockups in project documentation.

 ---